ory/kratos/docs/docs/self-service/strategies/openid-connect-social-sign-in-oauth2.md

 - Sign Up is dis-allowed and the user is asked to instead log in and then link his/her account instead.

+### Settings

+A user may link and unlink social profiles.
+Unlinking is only allowed if at least one other sign in method is enabled.

 ## API Clients